latchset/kryoptic/README.md

     $ CONFDIR=/etc cargo build

-For the FIPS build, you need to generate the hmac checksum:

-    $ ./misc/hmacify.sh target/release/libkryoptic_pkcs11.so

 The default build specifies "standard" as the default feature for ease of use.
 "Standard" pulls in all the standard algorithms and the sqlitedb storage backend.